DevRomu/DevRomu/README.md

 ### Welcome Adventurer! 👋

 ### Upcoming graduate of Business Information Technology
-> Let me tell you, it wasn't an easy two years of studying, but you got this!
+> Let me tell you, it wasn't an easy two years of studying, and your goals will change over time.
+But you got this!
 ---
 <p align = "center">
   <img src = "https://media.giphy.com/media/fbHqxBmYngB1U9GTt9/giphy.gif"/>